 • 60+

-Racers will also receive customized dog tag finisher awards as they cross the finish line.
+Racers will also receive finisher awards as they cross the finish line.
 Awards and mementos will not be mailed after the event.

 Key Event Details